Gerald B. and Beverley Tonkens House

-The Gerald B. and Beverley Tonkens House, also known as the Tonkens House, is a single story private residence designed by American architect Frank Lloyd Wright in 1954.
+The Gerald B. and Beverley Tonkens House (also known as the Tonkens House) is a single-story private residence in Amberley, Ohio, designed by American architect Frank Lloyd Wright in 1954.
 The house was commissioned by Gerald B. Tonkens (an automobile dealer) and his first wife Rosalie.
-It is located in Amberley Village, a village in Hamilton County, Ohio.

-Wright designed the home in the Usonian Automatic style.
-It is considered one of the finest and most intact examples of Usonian Automatic architecture ever produced and was designated a National Historic Landmark and listed in the National Register of Historic Places on October 3, 1991.
+Wright designed the home in the Usonian Automatic style and it is considered one of the finest and most intact examples of Usonian Automatic architecture ever produced.
+It was listed in the National Register of Historic Places on October 3, 1991.